API Reference

 PlaywrightController

-The PlaywrightController class allows you to manually control test runs with Playwright.
+The PlaywrightController class allows you to manually control test runs with Playwright and Playwright Test.
 You can start and stop automatic accessibility analysis as well as analyze pages that require additional setup.

 For more information about Playwright, see the Playwright Documentation.